mkotsur/restito/README.md

 Restito - testing framework for rest clients
 ============================================

-Restito is a tool which functionally is diametrically opposite to the [Rest Assured](http://code.google.com/p/rest-assured).
+Restito is a tool which is inspired by [mockito](http://code.google.com/p/mockito/) and functionally is diametrically opposite to the [Rest Assured](http://code.google.com/p/rest-assured).

 * Mimics rest server behavior
 * Records HTTP calls to the server
+* Performs verification against happened calls
 * Has mockito-style API

+Which means that it helps you to test an application which makes calls to some HTTP service.
+Restito sets up a <b>StubServer</b> instance which responds to your application's <b>Calls</b> based on defined <b>Stubs</b>.
+A stub makes some <b>Action</b> to response when <b>Condition</b> is respected.

+For more motivation, please read [Motivation](restito/guide.md#motivation) section of the [Developer's guide](restito/guide.md).

 Example:
 ---------